tegonal/Lasius/README.md

 ## Integrations

-- Issue trackers: Connect your issue tracker to Lasius and use issue numbers as labels.
+- Issue trackers: Connect your issue tracker to Lasius and automatically sync issues as tags.
+Fully configurable in the UI.
 Currently supported:
+  - GitHub
   - GitLab
   - Jira
   - Plane.io